nehal96/PISA-2012-Data-Visualization/README.md

 > * Don't manually enter the pixel values!
 Use Bootstrap's FlexGrid system to organize the layout of the page.
 > * The tooltip and country name display do the same thing, so there's no need for two.
 The tooltip looks better and is more useful.
+> * Speaking of the tooltip, the information is all squished together and it's kind of hard to figure out what it's saying.
+It would look better if it was more spaced out maybe.
+> * It would look better if there was a bigger gap between the title and the plot.
+Bootstrap should help you with that.

 She introduced me to Bootstrap to organize the front-end framework and also deal with browser compatibility and viewing on different screen sizes (which would most certainly obfuscate my plot).